omkarcloud/google-maps-scraper/README.md

 - For Most Desktop Users: [Download .rpm](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor-x86_64.rpm)
 - For Raspberry Pi and Some Cloud Servers: [Download .rpm for arm64](https://google-maps-extractor-omkar-cloud.s3.amazonaws.com/Google+Maps+Extractor-aarch64.rpm)

 **2️⃣ Press the Run button to get 200+ search results.**

 ![GIF of Google Maps Extractor Visit, Highlight Keyword, Run, See Results](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/demo.gif)

+Just run one search, and your search for the best Google Maps extractor ends right here.

+It takes just 5 minutes to download and run the app.
+You get 200 free searches every month, more than enough for most users to get detailed google maps data without paying a dime.

 *Note:*
 1. If you face any problems or have questions, please reach out to us via: